 HFCs are factory-made chemicals primarily produced for use in refrigeration, air conditioning, insulating foams, and aerosol propellants, with minor uses as solvents and for fire protection.
 HFCs were developed in order to replace chlorofluorocarbons (CFCs) that have already been phased out and hydrochlorofluorocarbons (HCFCs) that are currently being phased out under the Montreal Protocol in order to put the stratospheric ozone layer on a path to recovery.
-HFCs are very powerful greenhouse gases, trapping thousands of times more heat in the atmosphere per unit of mass than CO2.
+15 HFCs are very powerful greenhouse gases, trapping thousands of times more heat in the atmosphere per unit of mass than $\rm CO_2$.
 HFC-134a is the most abundant and fastest growing HFC; it has an atmospheric lifetime of 13.4 years and a global warming potential (GWP) of 1,300.
-A recent study found that annual emissions of HFC-134a in 1995 were 0.023 Gt CO2-eq, but increased nearly tenfold to 0.22 Gt CO2-eq in 2010.
+A recent study found that annual emissions of HFC-134a in 1995 were 0.023 Gt $\rm CO_2$ -eq, but increased nearly tenfold to 0.22 Gt $\rm CO_2$ -eq in 2010.

 According to research by NASA, HFCs are also weak ozone-depleting substances and cutting them would "reduce the HFC impacts on the stratosphere, lessen the temperature and circulation responses and resulting ozone depletion."
-Although the process is more complex than that of the ozone-depleting substances (ODSs) they replace, 18 the ozone-depleting potentials (ODP) of some HFCs are equivalent to or larger than those of several HCFCs controlled under the Montreal Protocol.
-19
+Although the process is more complex than that of the ozone-depleting substances (ODSs) they replace, the ozone-depleting potentials (ODPs) of some HFCs are equivalent to or larger than those of several HCFCs controlled under the Montreal Protocol.
+The ozone-depleting potentials (ODPs) of some HFCs are equivalent to or larger than those of several HCFCs controlled under the Montreal Protocol.